 The Welsh Terrier was originated from the United Kingdom, Wales.
-It was originally bred for hunting fox, rodents and badger, but during the last century, it has mainly been bred for show.
-Welse terrier is also known as Black-and-Tan Wire Haired Terrier, Old English Terrier and Old Reddish-Black Wirehaired Terrier.
+It was originally bred for hunting fox, rodents, and badger, but it has mainly been bred for the show during the last century.
+Welsh terrier is also known as Black-and-Tan Wire Haired Terrier, Old English Terrier, and Old Reddish-Black Wirehaired Terrier.

 History of Welsh terrier

 The Welsh Terrier is one of only two terrier breeds in Wales, a popular breed in Britain in the 1700 and 1800s.
 After some time, all these dogs were referred to as Welsh Terriers, regardless of their native land.
 Both the varieties were used for hunting badger, otter, and fox, sharing nearly identical backgrounds.

 The Welsh Terrier was first entered into the Kennel Club Stud Book in 1885.
 Sometimes in history, known as The Old English Black and Tan Terrier, in Wales, they were known as Welsh Terriers.
 In 1884, the breed was initially shown in England, and in 1888, this breed was brought to the USA first time by Prescott Lawrence.
 Its most common talents are agility, hunting, watchdog, tracking, and performing tricks.
 Today’s Welsh Terrier remains a spirited and efficient working terrier.
 He is active, alert and playful, and makes a wonderful companion as well.

 - American Kennel Club – AKC

 Appearance & Characteristics

 |Origin||United Kingdom, Wales|